 Catechism Background for this Year:

-Having studied the “inward / outward sabbath” (below), this year we will stick almost exclusively to the reverend John Lewis’ Explanation of the Church Catechism (1700).
-Lewis’ catechism became a staple among families, school masters, and parish rectors during the 18th century, extending well into the 19th, in England and abroad.
+Having studied the “inward / outward sabbath” (below), this year we will reinforce such themes with the reverend John Lewis’ Explanation of the Church Catechism (1700).
+Lewis’ catechism was a staple among families, school masters, and many parish rectors during the 18th century, extending well into the 19th, in England and abroad.
 Lewis’ Explanation was mostly borrowed from an earlier work by Bp.
 John Williams.
 Williams drew his Exposition in 1688 for consideration in the Prayer Book review of 1689-90.
 Other catechisms contemporaneous to Lewis (such as Joseph Harrison’s) are basically the same.
-Added to this excellent Explanation are several lectures on the Catechism by our fathers-in-God of the same period, namely, the Rev’d Thomas Bray– founder of SPCK– and Bps.
+Added to this excellent Explanation are several lectures on the Catechism by our fathers-in-the-gospel of the same period, namely, the Rev’d Thomas Bray– founder of SPCK– and Bps.
 Gilbert Burnet & William Beveridge.
 Curiously, Bps.
 Beveridge and Burnet were important projectors of London’s earliest religious societies which later bore Dr. Bray’s SPCK.
-We apologize if we lack electronic copies of all these works, but some can be purchased at a relatively cheap price.
+We apologize if we lack electronic copies of all these works, but some can be purchased at a relatively cheap price from various book dealers.

 On weekdays, when not catechizing, we’re reading the Epistle to Romans and, later in the year, the Book of Luke.
 Our scriptural commentaries belong to the Drs.
 Daniel Whitby and Henry Hammond.